United States Army Medical Command, Europe: Background

-Distinctive Unit Insignia
+Distinctive unit insignia

 No Distinctive unit insignia was authorized for the United States Army Medical Command, Europe by the United States Army Institute of Heraldry.

 Combat Service Identification Badge

 No Combat Service Identification Badge was authorized for the United States Army Medical Command, Europe by the United States Army Institute of Heraldry.

 Commanders

 All commanders of the 7th Medical Command were Medical Corps officers.